-In 1899 two African-American doctors in Louisville succeeded in launching an African-American hospital, the first of its kind in the city.
-The Doctors, W.T.
-Merchant and Ellis Whedbee opened the hospital in a four-room private residence at 6th Street and Floyd.
+Louisville's Red Cross Hospital operated from 1889 to 1975.
+The hospital began in 1899 doctors, W.T.
+Merchant and Ellis Whedbee opened the first hospital for members of their race in a four-room private residence at 6th Street and Floyd.
 It was a small hospital, but it was a promising step forward for both the hospital and the African American Community.
 Six years later the hospital moved to 1436 South Shelby Street and expanded the facility.
 In 1912 the first brick facility was constructed, and over the course of the next fifty years, the hospital grew in both size and importance in the community.

 The hospital was entirely staffed by African Americans and was one of only a few medical facilities available to African Americans beyond life-threatening emergencies.
 The Red Cross Hospital opened its own School for Nurses.
 Mary Merritt, R.N., was the first black nurse to be licensed in Kentucky.
 She was the head of the on-site nursing program for thirty-one years, 1914 to 1945.
 The Red Cross Nurse training program at the hospital was closed in 1937.
 In 1948 the hospital reopened the training program.